-The Amazon counterfeit outbreak may improve!
-The online retailer has rallied the troops!
+Amazon has rallied the anti-counterfeit troops!
 After a whole lot of grumbling — and A-to-Z reporting — the online retailer is finally coordinating a campaign against counterfeiters.
 That’s right, e-commerce impresarios: Bezo’s behemoth has vowed to make “fighting phonies a major goal for 2017.”
 (And the crowd cheers, “HUZZAH!”)

-The worldwide counterfeit crisis has hulked into a $500 billion epidemic, so Amazon’s efforts are welcome.
+The worldwide counterfeit crisis has hulked into a $500 billion epidemic; needless to say, Amazon’s efforts are welcome.
 But will it work?
 Can Amazon efficaciously fight product fraud?
 Moreover, what’s the attack plan?
 Is beefing up fraud departments — and vowing “zero tolerance for the sale of counterfeit items” — really going to work?
-Or is Amazon just tossing around PR platitudes to placate the people?
+Or is Amazon just tossing around PR platitudes to placate?

 Why Is The Amazon Counterfeit Problem Growing?